 Methotrexate (Rheumatrex, Trexall, Otrexup, Rasuvo)

-Methotrexate is one of the most effective and commonly used medications in the treatment of rheumatoid arthritis and other forms of inflammatory arthritis, and also may be used to treat lupus, inflammatory myositis, vasculitis, and some forms of childhood arthritis.
-It is known as a disease-modifying anti-rheumatic drug (DMARD) because it not only decreases the pain and swelling of arthritis, but it also can decrease damage to joints and long-term disability.
+Methotrexate is one of the most effective and commonly used medications in the treatment of rheumatoid arthritis and other forms of inflammatory arthritis.
+It may also be used to treat lupus, inflammatory myositis, vasculitis, psoriasis, scleroderma, and some forms of childhood arthritis.
+It is known as a disease-modifying anti-rheumatic drug (DMARD), because it not only decreases the pain and swelling of arthritis, but it also can decrease damage to joints and long-term disability.

 Methotrexate comes either as pills or as a subcutaneous injection.
 Methotrexate is usually taken as a single dose once per week, although occasionally the dose is split into two to improve absorption or avoid side effects.
 Your doctor also may prescribe a folic acid (or folate) supplement to decrease the chance of side effects.
-Methotrexate should not be taken if kidney or liver function is abnormal.
 Alcohol should be avoided as it can significantly increase the risk for liver damage while taking methotrexate.
-Contraceptive use is highly encouraged while on Methotrexate as this medication can cause fetal abnormalities.
+Contraception is highly encouraged while on Methotrexate as this medication can cause fetal abnormalities.
 Regular laboratory monitoring is required while taking methotrexate.
-Symptomatic improvement can be noted within three to six weeks of initiating therapy, but full benefit of this drug may take 12 weeks.
+Symptomatic improvement can be noted within three to six weeks of initiating therapy, but full benefit of this drug may take up to 12 weeks.

 Side Effects